 Are my frustrating behaviors caused by adult ADHD, depression, or a combination of both?

-As a woman who struggles with both attention deficit hyperactivity disorder (ADHD) and depression, I’m never sure which of my frustrating behaviors can be explained by ADHD, by depression, or by a combination of the two.
+As a woman who struggles with both ADHD and depression, I’m never sure which of my frustrating behaviors can be explained by ADHD, by depression, or by a combination of the two.

 Let’s take my bed.
 I haven’t made it in a month, and I haven’t washed the sheets in two months.
 This might say something about my personal hygiene, but it says more about my mental state.
 When I see my bed through the lens of ADHD, I think: “OK, I’m scattered.
 I’m having trouble keeping track of basic tasks.
 Every time I try, I get distracted.”
 But my depression also gives a good explanation for my inability to throw my sheets in the washing machine: “I don’t feel well.
 I don’t want to get out of bed.
 I’m going to eat a pizza.”